-The AM/FM/CD stereo (most have Bluetooth) is located on the entertainment center on the starboard side of the main cabin and on upper deck wet bar.
-The generator does NOT have to be running for these units to operate.
-The lower deck speakers are controlled by a selector switch located near the unit and you may select any combination of speakers you wish.
-There are separate volume controls in the salon, fore and aft deck and upper deck.
-To use the lower deck CD/DVD player, simply turn the selector knob on the receiver so the arrow on the display points to "DVD."
+The AM/FM/CD stereo (most have Bluetooth) is located next to the refrigerators on the starboard side of the main cabin and on the helm of the command bridge on most boats.
+The generator does NOT have to be running for this unit to operate.
+There are eight speakers (fore deck, main cabin, aft deck, upper deck -2 each) and are controlled by a selector switch located near the unit and you may select any combination of speakers you wish.